edyarr/Twine_Workshop/Intro_and_Narrative.md

 - Think critically about our own positionality when writing/creating games/stories
 - Narratives are partial, subjective and constructed
-- The best way to connect with communities through narrative and to represent them is by connecting with them in meaningful ways (caring)
+- The best way to interact and represent communities through narrative is by connecting with them in meaningful ways (caring)
 ---
-<font size="0.5">Afro-Latinx Digital Storytelling.
+<font size="1">Afro-Latinx Digital Storytelling.
 A Twine Journey to Narrative Decolonization</font>